emontzkajnl/plugins/add-to-any/README.txt

 Something on your own device/browser/connection is likely filtering out major social buttons.

 Try another web browser, device, and/or Internet connection to see if the buttons appear.
-Tools like browserling.com or browserstack.com will give you an idea of what other people are seeing.
+Tools like browserling.com will give you an idea of what other people are seeing.
 The usual cause for this uncommon issue is 3rd party browser add-on software that blocks ads and optionally filters out major social buttons.
 Some security apps and Internet connections have an option to filter social buttons.
 Usually a social filter option is disabled by default, but if you find that some software is inappropriately filtering AddToAny buttons, <a href="https://www.addtoany.com/contact/">let AddToAny know</a>.

 = What is the shortcode for sharing? =